awsdocs/amazon-connect-admin-guide/doc_source/gettingstarted.md

 1. Open the Amazon Connect console at [https://console\.aws\.amazon\.com/connect/](https://console.aws.amazon.com/connect/)\.

-1. Log in with the account used to create the Amazon Connect instance to which to port your current number\.\.
+1. Log in with the account used to create the Amazon Connect instance to which to port your current number\.

 1. Choose **Support**, **Support Center**\.